As officials push for answers in Uvalde school shooting nearly 2 weeks after the massacre, families are still burying their children – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Camila Bernal, Meridith Edwards, Amanda Watts and Aaron Cooper contributed to this report.
+CNN’s Camila Bernal, Meridith Edwards, Amanda Watts, Aaron Cooper, Paradise Afshar and Rosa Flores contributed to this report.

 Comments